jttoddy/jttoddy.github.io/_posts/2019-07-30-functional-programming-for-beginners-1.md

 Eventually we were introduced to a familiar syntax: `f(x) = x` or even `f(x) = ax^2 + bx + c`.
 Hopefully most of you by now are understanding what I'm getting at.

 The first statement's syntax roughly translates to the following: "A function, f, with some input, x, will output the evaluation of the expression, f."
-So `f(2)` will output 2.
+So for `f(x) = x` the invocation of `f(2)` will output 2.

-### Why am I bringing up ~old nightmares~ high school maths
+### Why am I bringing up old nightmares of high school?

 Something your high school math teacher probably didn't explicitly teach you, but will almost certainly be common sense at this point, are something called the _Axioms of Algebra_.
 These axioms in essence define the bounds of what defines something called a Pure Function.